Port Rowan: Attractions

 For more than 30 years, Port Rowan hosted Bayfest which is an annual Labour Day celebration.
 The celebration was originally known as the Tomato Fest.
 Bayfest typically lasts for three days each year.
 The celebration usually features a parade, vendors, and fireworks.

 The Port Rowan Wetlands were created in 1970 and provides a way for locals and tourists to experience live birds, snakes, and turtles.
 The trail in addition to the wetlands are open year-round and are easily accessible to wheelchair users.

 Port Rowan Lion's Park is also an attractive place to find birds and snakes; with at least 71 species of bird found within the area in 2019 alone.
 Typical species found there are the Great blue heron, the Herring gull, and the Bonaparte's gull.

 Cemetery

 Bayview Cemetery is the town's historic cemetery; having individuals and families buried there as far back as the War of 1812.
-It is a United Empire Loyalists cemetery which has at least 498 individuals and/or families stored underneath the ground.
+It is a United Empire Loyalists cemetery which has at least 498 individuals and/or families buried there.
 Winter grave decorations are permitted while live plants are not permitted to be on the cemetery grounds.
 Common last names found at the cemetery include Abbott, Backhouse, Backus, Bantam, Brown, and Chamberlain.